karlosss/ASL-2020/README.md

 - Input is 4 integers - N, M, T, num_iters - separated by a space

 ## Running experiments
-Run 'experiments.py' specifying the binary to run on, the flags you want to use and the ranges to run over.

-An example would be:
-- 'experiments.py -b no-opt -f 'O3 fno-tree-vectorize' -n_min 20 -n_max 30 -n_step 1' (runs no-opt with -O3 -fno-tree-vectorize for n=20,...,30)
-Optional Arguments are:
-- '-b' : the binary to run on (default no-opt)
-- '-f' : a string of whitespace separated flags (default O0)
-- '-n_min, -n_max, -n_step, -m_min, -m_max, -m_step, -t_min, -t_max, -t_step, -i': the range parameters for the experiment (default n=20, m=20, t=multiple of max(m,n), i=50)
+An 'experiment' consists of:
+- A source file containing optimization code to be run.
+- A compiler to to compile the source file.
+- A list of compiler flags for the specified comiler.
+- Three ranges for the three performance plots to be generated:
+  * N plot: Varies N while keeping T and M fixed.
+  * M plot: Varies M while keeping N and T fixed.
+  * T plot: Varies T while keeping N and M fixed.
+- A flag 'e' specified whether the ranges are sampled linearly or exponentially (base 2) For more details run `./experiments.py --help`.

+The experiment involves compiling the source code with the specified compiler and flags.
+The resulting binary is then run over the specified ranges while benchmarking the performances for the different inputs and storing the measured data in a .csv file in 'output_data'.
+Furthermore, a performance plot is generated automatically after a run of `experiments.py` and stored under `figures/`.

+Example:

-## Plotting
+## Comparison Plots
-A performance plot is generated automatically after a run of `experiments.py`.
 Run `plot.py` to generate plot comparing the performance measurements already measured from previous runs of `experiments.py`.
 The options are:
 - `-f FILELIST`: Compare the performances of all .csv files in the comma separated list `FILELIST`.
 - `-d DIRECTORY`: Compare the performances of all .csv files inside `DIRECTORY`.